NixNeovim/NixNeovimPlugins/README.md

 Plugins are fetched from the `manifest.txt` and [awesome-neovim][0] repo.

 This is a fork of [this repo](https://github.com/m15a/nixpkgs-vim-extra-plugins); however, we fetch all additions from the original repo, so we will never have less plugins.
-Further, the original delets plugins available in the nixpkgs.
+Further, the original deletes plugins that are available in the nixpkgs.
 We, instead, try to assemble a list of all available plugins.
 Therefore, to access plugins you will never have to search in two places.

 ## Available plugins